zendannyy/zendannyy.github.io/_posts/2021-11-17-thirteenth_post.md

 title: Cybsersecurity Resources for the Community
 ---

-I put together some resources on Cybersecurity.stop_loss
+I put together some resources on Cybersecurity

 Searching the phrase awesome “literally any security domain”  will give you github compilations of resources for that topic.
 For example awesome “pentesting”  or awesome “blue team”  or awesome "macos security"